DrDoofus-MD-PhD-DDS/RPIPs/RPIPs/RPIP-drd-draft.md

 4. This appeal lowers the request amount, potentially making it more in line with GMC budget.

 ## Specification

+The GMC SHALL fund this request for 140 RPL upon completion of the tasks as described in GA022310.
+If not within the budget capabilities, the GMC MAY distribute the funds over as long as four consecutive cycles.

+## Rationale

 Grant request GA022310, Rocket Pool University, covers:

     Frontend, written in NextJS 13 with TypeScript and TailwindCSS Wallet sign-in via rainbowkit and wagmi